adobe/aem-dispatcher-experiments/README.md

 ## 1. Effect of `Re-fetching Dispatcher Flush`

-In the HelpX article [Optimizing the Dispatcher cache](https://helpx.adobe.com/ca/experience-manager/kb/optimizing-the-dispatcher-cache.html#refetching-flush), the concept of a "Re-fetching Dispatcher Flush" is introduced.
+In the HelpX article [Optimizing the Dispatcher cache](https://helpx.adobe.com/ca/experience-manager/kb/optimizing-the-dispatcher-cache.html#refetching-flush), the concept of "Re-fetching Dispatcher Flush" is introduced.
 This experiment shows the impact.

 [⇨ Effect of Re-fetching Dispatcher Flush](experiments/refetching-flush)